Vasilije-vbs/Justice-for-.vbs-coding-language/README.txt

 I would say this tool is pretty cool ngl

-Oh yeah also i give anyone the permission to download,use,change and do whatever they want with the .vbs script
+Oh yeah also i give anyone the permission to download,use,change and do whatever they want with the .vbs script,read the license for more info.